Make-School-Courses/CS-1.3-Core-Data-Structures/ReadMe.md

 To pass this course, students must meet the following requirements:
 - Complete and submit all required coding challenges
 - Pass all coding challenges according to the [associated rubrics](https://make.sc/cs13-rubrics)
-- Pass the written assessment (final exam) – use the [study guide](https://make.sc/cs11-study-guide) to prepare
+- Pass the written assessment (summation of weekly quizzes) – use the [study guide](https://make.sc/cs11-study-guide) to prepare
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences
 - No more than two unexcused absences ("no-call-no-shows")